rlynjb/wandrr/_posts/2017-08-13-Ipad-Pro-for-development.md

 ### Apps:

 - Textastic for code editor and SSH access to remote servers
   - from most of the IDEs i've tried, this is really awesome.
-It provides a tab bar above the ioad kehboard for easy access to special characters we often used in coding.
+It provides a tab bar above the ipad keyboard for easy access to special characters we often used in coding.
   - and they also recently included SSH terminal and a window tab for files that are opened.
+  - also this works well with Working Copy app when editing files. it automatically syncs files.
   - Vim is usually my go to editor but it can be difficult to code on ipad with it.
 - Working Copy
   - this cost 15.99 though but its worth it.
 A code editor that is tightly integrated with Git but also has SSH upload capability.